Hykze1/SuperStoreOrders-Data-Analytics-using-python/README.md

 # SuperStoreOrders-Data-Analytics-using-python

-I'll be performing a 10days Data Analytics Challenge on a Super Store Orders Database of over 50,000 data to find insights, trends, patterns and come up with business decisions.
+# INTRODUCTION

-I will be using python and Tableau for this project.
+I took part in a 10days Data Analytics Challenge on a Super Store Orders Database of over 50,000 data to find insights, trends, patterns and come up with business decisions.
-Today, I will be defining the project objectives
+I will be using python and Tableau for this project. let me start by defining the project objectives

 1. Which product has the highest number of sales and in which country and region?